 Thank you in advance for any suggestions, Rebecca

 Before you give up your existing coverage, you'll need to have a plan for getting coverage, whether it's through your spouse's plan, COBRA, or another provider.
-This is one area where I was lucky, because I was able to get on my husband’s insurance plan without any wait or issues.
+This is one area where I was lucky because I was able to get on my husband’s insurance plan without any wait or issues.

-If you need to look for a new provider try looking at Healthcare.gov, HealthSherpa, GetInsured, or GoHealthInsurance.com on these sites you can add your age, income, and family members to get quotes from various companies.
-On a couple of the sites I was able to find coverage for around $200 a month for myself.
+If you need to look for a new provider try looking at Healthcare.gov, HealthSherpa, GetInsured, Medi-Share, or GoHealthInsurance.com on these sites you can add your age, income, and family members to get quotes from various companies.
+On a couple of the sites, I was able to find coverage for around $200 a month for myself.
 If your income is low enough, you and your kids may qualify for Medicaid or the Children's Health Insurance Program.

 When I switched from employee to entrepreneur, I was totally clueless about what to do with my existing 401K and how to plan for my future.
 Luckily, my husband and I were able to come up with a plan that works well for us as a family.

-First, you’ll probably want to rollover your existing 401K into an IRA (Individual Retirement Account), SEP IRA (Simplified Employee Pension) or a Solo 401K, so that you can continue to contribute to your retirement plan.
+First, you’ll probably want to roll over your existing 401K into an IRA (Individual Retirement Account), SEP IRA (Simplified Employee Pension) or a Solo 401K, so that you can continue to contribute to your retirement plan.
 Each type of account has its own pros and cons, so meeting with a financial planner can take a lot of the guesswork out of the process.
 I was able to meet with one at my bank branch.
 It took a couple of meetings to get the paperwork filled out, filed, and the account setup, but once everything was in place it’s been little to no maintenance to keep up.

-When I started my business, I knew I had to keep track of my income and expenses, so I used a spread sheet to record everything.
+When I started my business, I knew I had to keep track of my income and expenses, so I used a spreadsheet to record everything.
 While this worked (kind of) it made tax time a huge hassle.
 Nothing was categorized correctly, and I had to jump in between tables to locate all of the information that I needed.
 Not only that, but I had no idea that self-employed individuals needed to pay quarterly taxes, so I was hit with a tax penalty — ouch!

 While it can be tempting to save a few dollars on expenses, don’t scrimp when it comes to managing your finances.
-Using a spread sheet to track your income and expenditures is not only time consuming and segmented, it also doesn’t calculate how much you owe in quarterly self-employment taxes.
-Use a simple online accounting system like Outright to help automate, organize, and track your finances.
+Using a spreadsheet to track your income and expenditures is not only time consuming and segmented, it also doesn’t calculate how much you owe in quarterly self-employment taxes.
+Use a simple online accounting system like Quickbooks to help automate, organize, and track your finances.
 Not only will this make your bookkeeping easier, but it saves you time and headaches when tax time rolls around.

 The second part of your tax equation will depend on your business structure.
 As a freelancer, you can choose to run your business as a Sole Proprietor, General Partnership, Corporation, or a Limited Liability Company (LLC).
-Again each one has its pros and cons and meeting with a tax attorney can take the guesswork out of which is best for you.
-It's easiest to get started as a Sole Proprietor, because you don't need to have a separate business bank account or an Employee Identification Number (EIN), but I would recommend setting both of these items up.
+Again each one has its pros and cons and meeting with an attorney or an accountant can take the guesswork out of which is best for you.
+It's easiest to get started as a Sole Proprietor because you don't need to have a separate business bank account or an Employee Identification Number (EIN), but I would recommend setting both of these items up.
 Another item to consider is when you're working as a Sole Proprietor your personal property and your business are considered one, which could be problematic if your business is sued or has bad debt.
 Forming an LLC provides a buffer between your personal property and your business.